Tuttotorna/lon-mirror/README.md

 14. Structural Indistinguishability — SI

-OMNIA formalizes the principle:
+OMNIA formalizes the following principle:

 > If all observable structural relations are invariant, internal codifications are undecidable.

-SI measures whether two systems may differ internally while remaining structurally indistinguishable under all admissible relations.
+Structural Indistinguishability (SI) measures whether two systems may differ internally while remaining structurally indistinguishable under all admissible relations.

 Implications:

-different perceptual codings (e.g. color perception) are undecidable
+Different perceptual codings (e.g. color perception) are undecidable structurally

-shared language does not imply shared internal representation
+Shared language does not imply shared internal representation

-observation does not collapse states; projection does
+Observation does not collapse states; projection does

+SI formalizes a limit of comparability, not uncertainty.

 Implementation:
 omnia/meta/structural_indistinguishability.py